Brylov/github-python-template/README.md

 ## 🧙 Final Tips

-- Keep your core logic in `core/` — it's reusable, testable, and framework-agnostic
+- Keep business logic inside `core/` for full framework independence
-- Use `infrastructure/` for anything that talks to the outside world (web servers, AWS, DBs)
+- Use `infrastructure/` for integrations like AWS, databases, etc.
-- Use `services/` for plugging in new endpoints or business flows
+- Use `services/` to plug in new flows easily without touching core
+- Always test your app locally before deploying to Lambda